 Autism Diagnostic Criteria

-There’s a lot of information here that sounds very clinical but the reason is to show you everything that is considered from a clinical standpoint when making an autism diagnosis.
+There’s a lot of information here that sounds very clinical, but the reason is to show you everything considered from a clinical standpoint when making an autism diagnosis.

 Diagnostic Statistical Manual V

 Your child’s diagnosis is based on the criteria outlined in the Diagnostic Statistical Manual V (DSM V).
 In order to receive a diagnosis of “Autism Spectrum Disorder” individuals must meet the criteria in the following areas: